ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 We create a function, which will take "declare", "_Widget" and "Core" as arguments.
 The order of the arguments has to be the exact same as the definitions above, as they will be passed into this function.

-So first we define our dependencies, then create a function which takes these dependencies in as arguments.
+So, first we define our dependencies, then create a function which takes these dependencies in as arguments.

 Inside this function, we call [the declare function, which is an AMD specific function](http://dojotoolkit.org/documentation/tutorials/1.9/declare/).
-The declare function allows us to inherit and extend other AMD modules, so in our case we extend the Dojo _WidgetBase and Alfresco's Core module.
+The declare function allows us to inherit and extend other AMD modules.
+In our case we extend the Dojo _WidgetBase and Alfresco's Core module.

-This will provide us with the basic framework, after that we can start defining our widget object.
+This will provide us with the basic framework, and after that we can start defining our widget object.

-So if we wanted to extend `alfresco/buttons/AlfButton` we would simply define the module and add it to the list of modules we extend like this:
+So if we wanted to extend `alfresco/buttons/AlfButton`, we would simply define the module, and add it to the list of modules, it can be extended like this:

 	define(["dojo/_base/declare",
 	        "dijit/_WidgetBase",